mespe/mespe.github.io/content/about.md

 this role, I develop new tools (R packages, libraries, models) and teach people how to effectively use existing tools and hone their data skills.

-Currently, I am a Post-doc at UC Davis in the Dept. of Plant Sciences and with the [Data Science Initiative](http://dsi.ucdavis.edu).
+Currently, I am a Post-doc at the [UC Davis Data Science Initiative](http://dsi.ucdavis.edu).

 ![Yield map](/img/yield_trends.png)